MicahElliott/QWERkey/README.md

 you can browse from the home row without a mouse.

 Use `xev` to see what keys are being pressed.
-If you find some key combos not working, make sure they register in xev's monitor.
+If you find some key combos not working, make sure they register as a _KeyPress_ event in xev's monitor.

 Keyboard stickers will really help you in the early weeks in getting through the learning curve.
 Just click on and print the PNG at the